andrewacashner/hearingfaithms/chapters/chapter-2.md

 authority.
-The Spanish Inquisition investigated Teresa of Ávila and other mystics who claimed authority only on the basis of spiritual experiences, and most were not as successful as Teresa in avoiding punishment [@Ahlgren:TeresaPolitics; @Francisca:Inquisition].
+The Spanish Inquisition investigated Teresa of Ávila and other mystics who claimed authority only on the basis of spiritual experiences, and most were not as successful as Teresa in avoiding punishment.
+[@Ahlgren:TeresaPolitics; @Francisca:Inquisition]
 Teresa's student Juan de la Cruz (St. John of the Cross) taught contemplatives to pursue union with God by weaning themselves of sensory experiences in the "dark night of the soul."
-The Carmelite reformer defines that union not in sensual terms but in ethical ones, as the total surrender and conformity of one's will to God [@Schreiner:Certainty; @JuandelaCruz:Subida, bk.
+The Carmelite reformer defines that union not in sensual terms but in ethical ones, as the total surrender and conformity of one's will to God.
+[@Schreiner:Certainty; @JuandelaCruz:Subida, bk.
 I, ch.
-5--7, pp. 226--248].
+5--7, pp. 226--248]
 <!-- Carmelite secondary -->
-Similarly, Ignatius of Loyola provided Jesuits with his *Spiritual Exercises* for discerning the validity of their religious sensations, and for using those experiences to make decisive changes in life, as part of a radical commitment of the self to God
+Similarly, Ignatius of Loyola provided Jesuits with his *Spiritual Exercises* for discerning the validity of their religious sensations, and for using those experiences to make decisive changes in life, as part of a radical commitment of the self to God.
 [@Schreiner:Certainty, ch.
-6].
+6]
 <!-- Ignatius primary and secondary -->

 In such a climate, music might be used for the purposes of cultivating faith,